States That Could Tax Student Loan Forgiveness

 Profit and prosper with the best of expert advice - straight to your e-mail.

-Also, when the Biden administration announced the 2022 student loan forgiveness on August 24, 2022, the White House confirmed that student loan relief under the program (which is currently on hold due to court challenges) won’t be taxable to you as income on your federal tax return.
+Also, when the Biden administration first announced student loan forgiveness a few years ago, the White House confirmed that student loan relief under the program (which ended up on ice due to court challenges) wouldn't be taxable to you as income on federal tax returns.

-While this doesn’t seem like good news, it should be noted that some of the states could find a timely legislative way to exclude student loan forgiveness from taxable income.
-Other states, like California, have indicated in the past, that forgiven student loan debt is "generally taxable."
+While this doesn’t seem like good news, it should be noted that some of the states could find a legislative way to exclude student loan forgiveness from taxable income.

 However, if you live in one of the states that could or will tax student loan forgiveness and the forgiveness program ends up moving forward, you will want to stay tuned to any guidance or information that is made available on the issue.

 For example, in the past, the Department of Education said that some borrowers could opt out of student loan debt relief.
-That and other guidance, which could change in what is an evolving situation, could help you know how student loan debt relief =, if approved, will affect your state taxable income—or your next tax bill.
+That and other guidance, which could change, could help you know how student loan debt relief (if you get it) will affect your state taxable income — or your next tax bill.

 Get Kiplinger Today newsletter — free